CHEM222 Organic Chemistry II

 - execute multi-step synthesis in the laboratory; calculate the yield after isolation and purification, identify the products of the reactions by physical, chemical, and spectroscopic tests;

 - identify a given organic unknown compound by using physical, chemical, and spectroscopic data;

 - prepare laboratory reports in accordance with current scientific journal styles;

 - utilize the characteristics of the common functional groups to understand the formation and properties of larger molecules, i.e., synthetic polymers and biomolecules, such as carbohydrates, peptides, and lipids;

-Reference, Resource, or Learning Materials to be used by Students:The students will use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, computer programs, and internet links.
-Please refer to the course format for specific information.
+Reference, Resource, or Learning Materials to be used by Student:The students will use approved text, laboratory modules and handouts, laboratory and demonstration equipment, library, science learning center, computer programs, and internet links.
+Please refer to the course syllabus for specific information.